 Risk of TRALI

 TRALI is a rare but potentially fatal complication that can occur in recipients after transfusion.
 Donors who have had a past pregnancy, including miscarriages and abortions, are more likely to have antibodies present in the liquid portion of their blood (plasma) that may cause TRALI in a recipient.
 To reduce this risk, we process blood donations from all donors coded as female in our computer system differently from donations from donors coded as male.
 The plasma from female donors is used to produce products such as immune globulin, instead of being transfused directly to patients.
+This risk was addressed when we e made changes to our computer system in November 2016.

 Risk of transmission of HIV

 There is very little information available on the risk of HIV in trans individuals in Canada, as they are not included in a separate risk category by the Public Health Agency of Canada in their annual reports of HIV and AIDS in Canada.
-However, in a review of available studies, the prevalence of HIV in trans females in five high-income countries, including the U.S., was 22 per cent.
-In another review, focusing only on U.S. studies, 28 per cent of trans females were HIV-positive.
-For this reason, we must place trans female donors who have a male sexual partner in a high-risk category.
-As a result, a trans female donor will be ineligible to donate blood for one year since her last sexual contact with a male sexual partner.
-As with all of our donors, eligibility is not based on an individual risk assessment, but rather on assigning donors to a risk category.
+However, in a review of available studies, the prevalence of HIV in trans women in five high-income countries, including the U.S., was 22 per cent.
+In another review, focusing only on U.S. studies, 28 per cent of trans women were HIV-positive.
+For this reason, we must place trans women donors who have a male sexual partner in a high-risk category.
+As a result, a trans woman donor will be ineligible to donate blood for one year since her last sexual contact with a male sexual partner.
+As with all of our donors, eligibility is not based on an individual risk assessment, but rather on assigning donors to a broad risk category.

 Blood donation eligibility criteria